tocco/tocco-docs/devops/continuous_delivery/add_customer_or_installation.rst

    If a test or pilot system already exists and you're creating the production system, make sure that the production system has set DOCKER_PULL_URL right and that is not set on the test or pilot system.

-   If you're crating the initial installation e.g. test or pilot make sure DOCKER_PULL_URL isn't set, else it could pull its own image during the deployment.
+   If you're creating the initial installation e.g. test or pilot make sure DOCKER_PULL_URL isn't set, else it could pull its own image during the deployment.

    Make sure that **GIT_TEEISH** is set right on the test system or pilot system.